AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/map-user-attributes-adobe-ims.md

 1. (Optional) If you want to create more than one rule for a given field, click the arrow next to **Always** and select the operator that you want the rule to use.

-1. (Conditional) If you have selected operator besides Always, select the Workfront field and value that the operator applies to.
+1. (Conditional) If you have selected an operator besides Always, select the Workfront field and value that the operator applies to.

    >[!NOTE]
    >
    >The operators `Is Truthy` and `Is Falsy` do not require values.

+1. Select whether you want to apply the value of a field in your identity manager to the Workfront field, or if you want to apply a specific constant value.

+1. Enter the name of the identity manager field that you want to apply, or enter the text of the constant value you want to apply.